zulip/zulip/docs/dev-env-first-time-contributors.md

   virtual machine/container at `~/zulip`
-- runs the `tools/provision.py` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip dev environment, and initializes a default test database.
+- runs the `tools/provision.py` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.

 You will need an active internet connection during the entire processes.
 (See [Specifying a proxy](#specifying-a-proxy) if you need a proxy to access the